 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath and realized that the water isn’t draining it, you’re aware of how annoying it is.
-It’s not just slowing the morning routine, however, it can be harder to clean up when you’re done.
-While chemical drain cleaners are occasionally effective, they can also damage your pipes and cause harm to the environment.
-The positive side lies in the plenty of ways that you can unblock a shower drain, without the need for harmful chemicals.
+If you’ve ever had the misfortune of taking a shower only to discover that the water isn’t draining, you know how frustrating it can be.
+Not only does it slow down your morning routine, but it can also be difficult to clean when you’re done.
+Although chemical drain cleaners are occasionally effective, they can also damage your pipes and damage the environment.
+The good news is there’s a lot of methods that are natural to unblock the shower drain, without the need for harmful chemical solutions.

 Key Takeaways

-- There are many natural methods to clear a shower drain, such as using baking soda and vinegar, a wire hanger, or a wet/dry vacuum.
+- There are natural ways to unblock a shower drain for example, vinegar and baking soda and a wire hanger or a wet/dry vacuum.

-- Use the baking soda method and vinegar, gather materials, take off the drain cover and other debris, then pour baking soda, followed by vinegar.
-Wait for 30 minutes and then flush with boiling water.
+- For the baking soda method and vinegar: gather ingredients, unblock drain cover and garbage, pour baking soda, followed by vinegar.
+Wait for 30 minutes, then flush with boiling water.

-- For wire hanger methods to straighten wire hanger and leave the other end as it was and then create a hook on the end, insert it inside the drain to catch hair and other debris out.
+- Method for hanging wire use a straight wire hanger, leaving the other end as it was Create a hook at the end, then insert it inside the drain, and then use it to pull hair and debris out.

-- If you want to use the dry/wet vacuum method: set vacuum to "wet" mode, cover overflow drains with tape or cloth, attach the hose, creating an air-tight seal, then turn it on for three minutes.
+- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode and cover drains overflowing using cloth or tape. attach hose creating an air-tight seal, then turn on the vacuum for three minutes.

-- Prevent future blockages by using hair strainers in your shower, and running hot water after every use and refraining from pouring grease down your drains.
+- Prevent future blockages by using hair strainers in your shower, and running hot water following each usage and avoiding using grease to clean your drains.

 - Baking soda